GSA/piv-guides/pages/locally-trusted-ocsp.md

   2. Click on **Clear Log** in the **Actions** pane.

-  3. To clear all of the cached certificates, CRLs, and OCSP responses, open a command prompt and enter the following command, replacing "certificate.cer" with the path and file name of a certificate:
+  3. To clear all of the cached certificates, CRLs, and OCSP responses, open a command prompt and enter the following command, replacing "certificate.cer" with the path and file name of a certificate:<!--Sorry, I probably broke your special code for the command line entries!-->

-  > **certutil -URLcache * delete**
+    ```**certutil -URLcache * delete**

   4. To generate detailed output about the content of each certificate in the certificate path (concluding with whether or not the certificate path was successfully validated), enter the following command: